Community Growing Policy

 - it can help addresses poverty.

-The Policy will ensure that land is made available for community growing schemes in accordance with specified criteria which are provided in the Community Growing Policy (PDF, 88.53KB, 3 pages).
-In short, the policy will ensure that:
+The Policy will ensure that land is made available for community growing schemes in accordance with specified criteria which are provided in the Community Growing Policy (PDF, 89KB).
+In short, the policy will ensure: